 At Paradise Living Centers, we want to take a moment to educate family members about the five stages of dementia.
 If you believe your loved one is suffering from dementia, learning about these five stages will help you provide appropriate care and support to individuals living with the condition.

 Patients with a CDR score of 0 generally show no signs of impairment or memory loss that interfere with their normal abilities.
 This means your loved one has no significant memory problems, and they are able to take care of their personal needs without the help of others.

 This score demonstrates very slight impairments in cognitive function.
-Stage 2 usually resembles minor memory loss, but virtually no issues with personal care.
-If your loved one is suffering from stage 2 dementia, they may have a difficult time solving problems or timing things.
+This stage usually resembles minor memory loss, but virtually no issues with personal care.
+If your loved one suffers from Stage 2 dementia, they may have difficulty solving problems or timing things.

 Stage 3 dementia can disrupt your loved one’s ability to perform normal activities outside the home.
 If they have trouble with directions or begin neglecting personal chores, you may want to have them see a specialist for care.